Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

-This will allow us to show that the operator $\pmb H$ is a contraction with contraction rate $\rho(A_T)$.
-When $\rho(A_T)=1$, using the norm $\| \| \cdot \|_{\mathcal P(X)^T}\|_{\mathrm r}$ over $\mathcal P(X)^T$, we can still have convergence of iterations of the matrix $A$, when $\mathcal P(X)$ is a compact subset of a Banach space, using Ishikawa's theorem \cite{MR412909}, for which we will need the norm $\| \| \cdot \|_{\mathcal P(X)^T}\|_{\mathrm r}$.
-However, we note that, even though $\| A_{T} \|_{\mathrm {op}} \geq \rho(A_T)$ always holds for an arbitrary matrix norm $\| \cdot \|_{\mathrm {op}},$ it does not necessarily satisfy the relation $\| A_{T} \|_{\mathrm {op}} \not = \rho(A_T) = 1$ as we have noted above.
-Thus, as Gelfand's formula will be strictly asymptotic at most for most norms, we will not be able to show the convergence of iterations of the operator $\pmb H$ due to lack of non expansiveness under arbitrary matrix norms.
+This will allow us to show that the operator $\pmb H_T$ is a contraction with contraction rate $\rho(A_T)$.
+When $\rho(A_T)=1$, using the norm $\| V(\cdot,\cdot)\|_{\mathrm r}$ over $\mathcal P(X)^{T-1}$, we can still have convergence of iterations of the matrix $A_T$, when $\mathcal P(X)$ is a compact subset of a Banach space, using Ishikawa's theorem \cite{MR412909}, for which we will need the norm $\| V(\cdot,\cdot)\|_{\mathrm r}$.
+However, we note that, even though $\| A_{T} \|_{\mathrm {op}} \geq \rho(A_T)$ always holds for an arbitrary matrix norm $\| \cdot \|_{\mathrm {op}},$ it does not necessarily satisfy the relation $\| A_{T} \|_{\mathrm {op}} = \rho(A_T) = 1$ as we have noted above.
+Thus, as Gelfand's formula will be strictly asymptotic at most for most norms, we will not be able to show the convergence of iterations of the operator $\pmb H_T$ due to lack of non expansiveness under arbitrary matrix norms.

-With these observations, we now state our main result of this section, which provides a sufficient convergence condition for the iterations of the state-flows in finite-time horizon to converge to an MFE.
+With these observations, we now state our main result of this subsection, which provides a sufficient convergence condition for the iterations of the state-flows in finite-time horizon to converge to an MFE.